 The year is 1940.
 Detective Sergeant Mujunen, familiar to readers of White Heat, is swept up in a new, more poignant chain of events.
 Mujunen, in mourning for the death of his wife, meets the Lithuanian dancer Ilse Anders at the cemetery, and his heart skips a beat.
 But his troubles are far from over.

 A Finnish commuter plane vanishes after taking off from Tallinn, a bank is robbed in Kerava, and riots flare in Helsinki, the protesters demanding peace and brotherhood between Finland and Read More: The Blue Phantom / Sininen aave

 Heroes are still in demand, in sports at least.
 In his new book, author Tuomas Kyrö examines the glorious past and the slightly less glorious present of Finnish sports – as well as the meaning of sports in the contemporary world where it is ‘indispensable for the preservation of nation states’.
 And he poses a knotty question: what is the difference, in the end, between sports and arts?
 Are they merely two forms of entertainment?

 Read a sample (HTML)

-Also by Tuomas Read More: The Book about Sports / Urheilukirja
+Also by Tuomas Read More: The Sports Book / Urheilukirja